 “I left Carbondale in August 1972 ABD in the Health Education program at SIU-C to take a position as Coordinator of Health for District I, DODDS=Pacific (Japan and Korea).
 During the summer of 1974, I returned to Carbondale to meet with the chair of my dissertation committee, Professor Deward Grissom, to report my progress in completing the research and compiling my dissertation.
 Dr. Grissom informed me that Professor Sliepcevich, who had joined the faculty around the time of my departure for Japan in 1972, was interested in my research and would like to be invited to serve on my dissertation committee.
 I ignored her request based on advise from my peers that one should keep the number of dissertation committee members to a minimum.

-In 1976, when I had completed the "pre-oral defense draft" of my disseration.
+In 1976, when I had completed the "pre-oral defense draft" of my dissertation.
 I delivered the required number of copies to the Department of Health Education office.
-Each of the five members of the committee received a copy, and two were placed in the departmental reading room for review by faculty members who were not on the committee and doctoral students preparing to begin disseration research.
+Each of the five members of the committee received a copy, and two were placed in the departmental reading room for review by faculty members who were not on the committee and doctoral students preparing to begin dissertation research.
 Overnight, Dr. Sliepcevich read one of the draft copies and marked it liberally with editorial comments.
 She made an appointment with me immediately and gave me sound counsel on changes I would be wise to make to this draft prior to the oral defense of it, which was scheduled two weeks later.

 During the oral defense, the member of the dissertation committee who had the greatest expertise in historical research asked me a question I found challenging.
 This was: "Why did you use the reports found in the documents of the Society for Public Health Education on federal legislation that impacted population health and health education rather than going to the primary source, the Congressional Record?
-While I was stumbling around trying to put together some resonable justification for my action, Professor Sliepcevich, who had been spurned when she requested to be on my dissertation committee, saved me considerable embarrassment by asking a question.
+While I was stumbling around trying to put together some reasonable justification for my action, Professor Sliepcevich, who had been spurned when she requested to be on my dissertation committee, saved me considerable embarrassment by asking a question.
 She asked, "Bill, was your focus on the perception of SOPHE leaders about this legislation, rather than on the accuracy of how this matches what appears in the Congressional Records.
 I learned what many other students in the Department fo Health Education learned before and after this event--Professor Sliepcevich was the! ultimate student advocate.”

 -William B. Cissell